Skip to Content

 • Take NJ Transit to Philadelphia’s 30th Street Station.

-Take NJ Transit into New York City NYC.
+Take NJ TRANSIT into New York City NYC.

 There’s not a direct NJ Transit train route from South Jersey to NYC, but there is a bus that will take you from Toms River to the Port Authority.